 What are Cultural Centers?

-Cultural Centers at Mt.
-Holyoke are constant safe places for the purposes of support, education, networking and sanctuary.
+Cultural Centers at Mount Holyoke are constant safe places for the purposes of support, education, networking and sanctuary.
 They host programming and provide resources to increase cultural awareness and inter-connectedness.
 These spaces are important because each supports an identities that are historically marginalized at Mount Holyoke College and beyond.

 - Cultural Centers are college-owned facilities established for the designated use of groups historically targeted and marginalized within U.S. society.
 They provide an opportunity for students to retreat from environments which can be alienating at times.